Lay Reviewers in Science and Research

 Benefits to Scientists

-Researchers learn the issues that stakeholders think are most important, the benefits and burdens of patients in research studies, and prompts a sense of urgency for finding cures and more effective prevention, diagnosis and treatments.
-Involved lay stakeholders get to convey the human dimension of research and its outcomes, reinforce accountability and transparency of the research process, and help to convey why research is necessary.
+Researchers learn the issues that patient advocates think are most important; the benefits and burdens of patients in research studies; and prompts a sense of urgency for finding cures and more effective prevention, diagnosis and treatments.
+Involved patient advocate volunteers get to convey the human dimension of research and its outcomes, reinforce accountability and transparency of the research process, and help to convey why research is necessary.

 - Clearer connection between research focus and patients.